yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will import the Web API description to your API Management service to create an endpoint.

-1. In the Azure portal, navigate to the hands-on-labs resource group, and select your API Management Service from the list of resources
+1. In the Azure portal, navigate to the hands-on-labs resource group, and select your API Management Service from the list of resources.

     ![In the Resource group list of resources, the contosoevents-SUFFIX API Management service is circled.](media/image141.png "Resource group list of resources")

-2. In the API Management blade, select APIs under Api Management
+2. In the API Management blade, select APIs under Api Management.

     ![In the API Management blade, on the left, under Api Management, APIs is circled.](media//image142.png "API Management blade")

-3. In the APIs blade, select OpenAPI specification
+3. In the APIs blade, select OpenAPI specification.

     ![In the APIs blade, OpenAPI specification is circled.](media//image143.png "APIs blade")

-4. Return to your Swagger browser window, and copy the URL from the textbox at the top of the screen, next to the Swagger logo, as shown in the screen shot below
+4. Return to your Swagger browser window, and copy the URL from the textbox at the top of the screen, next to the Swagger logo, as shown in the screen shot below.

     ![In the Swagger browser window, the URL is circled.](media/image144.png "Swagger browser window")

 5. Return to the Create from OpenAPI specification window, and do the following:

     a.
-Paste the URL copied from Swagger into the OpenAPI specification textbox
+Paste the URL copied from Swagger into the OpenAPI specification textbox.

     b.
-Select HTTPs as the URL scheme
+Select HTTPs as the URL scheme.

     c.
-Enter events in the API URL suffix textbox
+Enter events in the API URL suffix textbox.

     d.
 Note the URL under "Base URL".
 You will use this URL in your website configuration in the next exercise.

     e.
-Select Unlimited in the Products
+Select Unlimited in the Products.

     f.
-Select Create
+Select Create.

     ![On the Create from OpenAPI specification window, fields are set to previously defined settings and Base URL is circled.](media/image145.png "Create from OpenAPI specification")

     > **Note**: You would typically create a new product for each environment in a scenario like this one.
 For example, Development, Testing, Acceptance and Production (DTAP) and issue a key for your internal application usage for each environment, managed accordingly.

-6. Select Settings in the ContosoEvents.WebApi toolbar, update Web Service URL so that it uses HTTP instead of HTTPS, and select Save
+6. Select Settings in the ContosoEvents.WebApi toolbar, update Web Service URL so that it uses HTTP instead of HTTPS, and select Save.

     ![On the right of ContosoEvents.WebApi api blade, the Settings tab is selected, and Web Service URL and Save are circled.](media/image145a.png "")